dotnet/AspNetCore.Docs/aspnetcore/fundamentals/hosting.md

 * Configures [Kestrel](servers/kestrel.md) as the web server.
 * Sets the content root to [Directory.GetCurrentDirectory](/dotnet/api/system.io.directory.getcurrentdirectory).
-* Loads available configuration from:
+* Loads optional configuration from:
   * *appsettings.json*.
   * *appsettings.{Environment}.json*.
   * [User secrets](xref:security/app-secrets) when the app runs in the `Development` environment.
   * Environment variables.
   * Command-line arguments.
 * Configures [logging](xref:fundamentals/logging) for console and debug output with [log filtering](xref:fundamentals/logging#log-filtering) rules specified in a Logging configuration section of an *appsettings.json* or *appsettings.{Environment}.json* file.
-* Enables IIS integration by configuring the base path and port the server should listen on when using the [ASP.NET Core Module](xref:fundamentals/servers/aspnet-core-module).
+* When running behind IIS, enables IIS integration by configuring the base path and port the server should listen on when using the [ASP.NET Core Module](xref:fundamentals/servers/aspnet-core-module).
 The module creates a reverse-proxy between Kestrel and IIS.
 Also configures the app to [capture startup errors](#capture-startup-errors).
-* Enables the [developer exception page](xref:fundamentals/error-handling#the-developer-exception-page) when the app runs in the `Development` environment.

 The *content root* determines where the host searches for content files, such as MVC view files.
 The default content root is [Directory.GetCurrentDirectory](/dotnet/api/system.io.directory.getcurrentdirectory).
 This results in using the web project's root folder as the content root when the app is started from the root folder (for example, calling [dotnet run](/dotnet/core/tools/dotnet-run) from the project folder).
 This is the default used in [Visual Studio](https://www.visualstudio.com/) and the [dotnet new templates](/dotnet/core/tools/dotnet-new).